rchain/architecture-docs/contracts/contract-design.rst

 2. Is of arbitrary complexity; a process could be a sub-routine, a smart contract, an application etc.
 3. May be serialized/deserialized to/from storage.

-A process can be stateful but does not assume persistent state and can therefore be thought of as the more general form of a “smart contract”, which is necessarily stateful[#]_.
+A process can be stateful but does not assume state and can therefore be thought of as the more general form of a “smart contract”, which is stateful by definition[#]_.
 Hence, every smart contract is a process, but not every process is a smart contract.

 A channel can be thought of as **an abstraction of a communication link between two processes.**